SirMorland/huld-hub/readme.md

 ## User Guide <a name=UserGuide></a>

-User guide can be found in a seperate file by name 'User guide' in same folder
+User guide can be found in a seperate file by name 'User guide' in the folder documentation